 We’ll make sure you get everything you’re entitled to in the event of termination.
 We’ll help you defend yourself against your employer.
 We will offer a solution in as little as two days, nationwide.

 You can register with the Job Centre as soon as you notify the Trade Licensing Office that you have stopped or ceased your trade.
 If you have been paying pension insurance under the same conditions as above, you are entitled to unemployment benefit.
-The amount of the benefit is determined on the basis of the last assessment base calculated on a calendar month.
+The amount of the benefit is determined on the basis of the last assessment base calculated on a calendar month basis.

 If you do not have an appointment to work after graduation, this does not mean that you have to register with the Job Centre.
 You should only register if you want the Job Centre to help you find a job or if you are unable to pay the insurance yourself.
 You will also only get support if you have paid pension contributions for at least 12 months in the last two years.
 It doesn’t matter whether you get it from your main job, from a contract job or from your business.